Yellow Nutsedge

 ID Characteristics

-Flowers: Inconspicuous flowers are arranged into numerous, narrow, straw-coloured clusters within a branched, umbrella-shaped flower head at the end of the stem.
-Each cluster contains 5 – 16 spikes, which grow perpendicular to the flower stalk.
+Flowers: Inconspicuous (small, hard to see) flowers arranged into numerous narrow, straw-coloured clusters within a branched, umbrella-shaped flowerhead at the end of the stem.

-Leaves: Grass-like leaves are yellow to green and elongated (3 – 8mm wide) with a distinct mid-vein and a pointed tip.
+Leaves: Yellow to green elongated leaves (3 – 8 mm wide) with a distinct mid-vein and a pointed tip.
 Leaves are typically clustered at the base of the plant.

 Similar Species